-Temporomandibular joint disorder (also known as TMD or TMJ disorder) is a condition that occurs when your temporomandibular joint, the joint connecting your jaw to your skull, becomes misaligned.
-TMJ disorder often can result in chronic, debilitating pain that impedes your ability to function on a daily basis.
-However, the condition easily can be treated by applying the principles of neuromuscular dentistry, which focus on bringing your jaw and bite back to its ideal resting position.
+Temporomandibular joint disorder (TMD/TMJ disorder) is condition occurring when your temporomandibular joint, the joint connecting your jaw to your skull, becomes misaligned.
+TMJ disorder can result in chronic, debilitating pain.
+However, the condition is easily treated using the principles of neuromuscular dentistry, which focus on bringing your jaw and bite back to its ideal resting position.

 What causes TMJ disorder?

-- Osteoarthritis or rheumatoid arthritis, emanating from the temporomandibular joint
+Osteoarthritis or rheumatoid arthritis in your temporomandibular joint

-- Stress, which causes you to tighten your facial and jaw muscles or clench your teeth
+Stress, causing you to tighten your facial and jaw muscles or clench your teeth

 What are the symptoms of TMJ disorder?